designstem/projects/colorblindness/index-06-calculator.md

 -

 ~Congratulations!
 You chose the STEM path and this is your quest:
-Create a new color scheme for a calculator with white buttons, which is also works for people with color vision deficiency.~
+Create a new color scheme for a calculator with white buttons, which also works for people with color vision deficiency.~

 <br />